|Bulgarian Cougars - Forge NATO Interoperability CSAR exercise at Chernogorovo Krumovo Air Base (24.VAB)|

 Essentially, Thracian Spring provides the Bulgarian forces with the opportunity to train their paratroopers, while USAFE pilots can complete their night operational training requirements.
-“We are able to assist the Bulgarians with training and maintaining their jump requirements during the day and fulfill our night time training requirements during the night, a task which is difficult to complete in Germany due to the reduced hours of darkness."
+“We are able to assist the Bulgarians with training and maintaining their jump requirements during the day and fulfil our night time training requirements during the night, a task which is difficult to complete in Germany due to the reduced hours of darkness."

 Joint training exercises such as these, ensure forces are prepared properly for joint operations such as in Kosovo, Kabul, Kandahar and Bosnia.
 The training provided here is not only vitally important to success downrange, it's also a "good time," said Bulgarian Army Lt.
 Col. Petko Petkov, the 68th Special Forces chief of Combat Training.